-If the donor does not elect to continue to make gifts to cover premium payments on the life insurance policy, the Foundation may:
+If the donor does not elect to continue to make donations to cover premium payments on the life insurance policy, the Church or Foundation may:

-- 1. Continue to pay the premiums. - 2.
-Convert the policy to paid up insurance, or - 3.
+- 1. Continue to pay the premiums; - 2.
+Convert the policy to paid-up insurance; or 3.
 Surrender the policy for its current cash value. - J. Charitable Gift Annuities.
-The Foundation may offer charitable gift annuities.
+The Church or Foundation may offer charitable gift annuities.
 The minimum gift for funding shall be \$10,000.
 The minimum age for life income beneficiaries shall be 55.
 Where a deferred gift annuity is offered, the minimum age for life income beneficiaries shall be 45.
 No more than two life income beneficiaries will be permitted for any gift annuity.

-Annuity payments may be made on a quarterly, semi-annual or annual schedule.
-The Chair of the Gift Acceptance Committee may approve exceptions to this payment schedule.
+Annuity payments may be made on a quarterly, semi-annual, or annual schedule.
+The Chair of the Gift and Bequest Acceptance Committee may approve exceptions to this payment schedule.

-The Foundation will not accept real estate, tangible personal property, or any other illiquid asset in exchange for deferred gift annuities unless there is at least a 5 year period before the commencement of the annuity payment date, the value of the property is reasonably certain and the Chair of the Gift Acceptance Committee approves the arrangement.
+The Church or Foundation will not accept real estate, tangible personal property, or any other illiquid asset in exchange for deferred gift annuities unless there is at least a five-year period before the commencement of the annuity payment date, the value of the property is reasonably certain, and the Chair of the Gift and Bequest Acceptance Committee approves the arrangement.

 Funds contributed in exchange for a gift annuity shall be set aside and invested during the term of the annuity payments.
-Once those payments have terminated, the funds representing the remaining principal contributed in exchange for the gift annuity shall be transferred to the Foundation's general investment funds.
+Once the payments have terminated, the funds representing the remaining principal contributed in exchange for the gift annuity shall be transferred to the Church's or Foundation's general investment funds.

 - K. Charitable Remainder Trusts.
-The Foundation may accept designation as remainder beneficiary of a charitable remainder trust with the approval of the Gift Acceptance committee of the Foundation.
+The Church or Foundation may accept designation as remainder beneficiary of a charitable remainder trust with the approval of the Gift and Bequest Acceptance Committee.
 The recommended gift minimum shall be \$100,000. - L. Charitable Lead Trusts.
-The Foundation may accept a designation as income beneficiary of a charitable lead trust.
-The Board of the Foundation will not accept an appointment as Trustee of a charitable lead trust.
-The recommended gift minimum shall be \$100,000. - M. Retirement Plan Beneficiary.
-Donors and supporters of the Foundation shall be encouraged to name the Foundation as beneficiary of their retirement plans.
-Such designations shall not be recorded as gifts to the Foundation until such time as the gift is irrevocable.
-Where the gift is received, but is not due until a future date, the present value of that gift may be recorded at the time the gift becomes irrevocable. - N. Bequests.
-Donors and supporters of the Foundation shall be encouraged to name the Foundation in their wills and trusts.
-Such bequests shall not be received on the books of the Foundation until such time as the gift is irrevocable.
-When the gift is irrevocable, but is not due until a future date, the present value of that gift may be recorded at the time the gift becomes irrevocable. - V. Changes to Policies.
-These policies and guidelines have been reviewed by the Church's Investment and Stewardship Committees, reviewed and approved by the Church's Board, reviewed by the Foundation's legal counsel and approved by the Board of the Foundation.
-The Board of the Foundation must approve any changes to or deviations from these policies.
+The Church or Foundation may accept a designation as income beneficiary of a charitable lead trust.
+The Board of the Church or Foundation will not accept an appointment as Trustee of a charitable lead trust.
+The recommended gift minimum shall be \$100,000.

+M. Retirement Plan Beneficiary.
+Donors and supporters of the Foundation shall be encouraged to name the

+Foundation as beneficiary of their retirement plans.
+Such designations shall not be recorded as gifts to the

+Foundation until such time as the gift is irrevocable.
+Where the gift is received, but is not due until a future date, the present value of that gift may be recorded at the time the gift becomes irrevocable.

+- N. Bequests.
+Donors and supporters of the Church and the Foundation shall be encouraged to name the Foundation in their wills and trusts.
+Such bequests shall not be received on the books of the Church or Foundation until such time as the bequest is irrevocable.
+When the bequest is irrevocable, but is not due until a future date, the present value of that bequest may be recorded at the time the bequest becomes irrevocable. - V. Changes to Policies

+These policies and guidelines have been reviewed and approved by the Foundation's Board of Stewards and the Church's Board of Trustees.
+Any changes to, or deviations from, these policies must be approved by both the Foundation's Board of Stewards and the Church's Board of Trustees.

-Approved by Church Board on the 19th day of December, 2002.
+Approved by Foundation Board on the 14th day of November 2018.

-Approved by Foundation Board on the 12th day of December, 2002.
+Approved by Church Board on the 3rd day of January 2019.